FlaSpaceInst/EZ-RASSOR/docs/README.rst

   # Launch the simulation with a single robot controlled by an autonomous loop.
   roslaunch ezrassor_launcher configurable_simulation.launch control_methods:=autonomy

+  # Launch the simulation with a single robot using the paver arm and controlled by an autonomous loop.
+  roslaunch ezrassor_launcher configurable_simulation.launch control_methods:=autonomy rover_model:=paver_arm

   # Launch the simulation with two robots, both controlled by gamepads, on the moon.
   roslaunch ezrassor_launcher configurable_simulation.launch \